Today's Articles

 John Ware and Family

-*The birth of John Ware is celebrated on this date in c.
-1845.
+*John Ware's birth is celebrated on this date in 1845.
 He was a Black Canadian cowboy who was influential in the early years of the burgeoning ranching industry in Southern Alberta.

 John Ware was born into slavery on a plantation near Georgetown, South Carolina.
-However, on his marriage certificate, Ware himself stated to be born in Tennessee.
+However, on his marriage certificate, Ware stated that he was born in Tennessee.
 After the American Civil War, he left for Texas, where he learned the skills of a rancher and became a cowboy.
 Ware then drove to Canada, driving cattle from Texas to Montana.
-In 1882, he was hired to help bring 3,000 head of cattle from the United States to Sir Hugh Allan’s North-West Cattle Co in Alberta.
+In 1882, he was hired to help bring 3,000 head of cattle from the United States to Sir Hugh Allan’s North-West Cattle Co. in Alberta.
 After delivering his charge near Calgary, he found work at the Bar U and Quorn ranches before starting his ranch near the Red Deer River.
 By 1900, he and his wife, Mildred Lewis, had five children.

 Remembered for his excellent horsemanship, he was among the first ranchers in Alberta.
 Like any folk hero, there is a wide range of tales about his ability to eat, ride, and shoot, all contributing to the cowboy lore of the time.
 It is said that he was never tossed from a wild horse and that he popularized steer wrestling, which would then become a highlight of the Calgary Stampede.
 The story of John Ware is that of a remarkable figure in history who helped to lay the foundations of the ranching industry in western Canada and, at the same time, defied stereotypes.
 Ware became one of the most well-respected figures on the Albertan frontier and is still an important part of Alberta's history.